sass-eyeglass/node-sass-utils/README.md

   typed in a sass file.

 * `map.typeOf()` - returns `"map"`.

+Coercion:

+A sassJsMap provides a `coerce` property that automatically coerces arguments and their return values.

+The following Sass types can be coerced:

+* `null` - Sass null is converted to JS null.
+JS undefined will also be converted to Sass null.
+* `boolean` - Sass boolean values are converted to and from JS Booleans.
+* `map` - Sass Maps are converted to and from SassJsMap objects.
+* `list` - Sass Lists are converted to and from JS Arrays.
+The sass lists are always comma delimited when coerced from JS.

+* `map.coerce.get()` - allows you to get string keys without creating a sass objects and then unboxing them.
+This only works for the following sass types sassJsMaps.
+* `map.coerce.set()` - string keys and values are automatically converted to sass strings.

 **Note:** It is highly discouraged to use SassJsMap values as a key in another map.
 The behavior is very unpredictable if the map is mutated.